przemyslslaw/przemyslslaw.github.io/_teaching/2022-fall_TrustworthyAI.md

 * practice the usage of tools explaining black-box models,
 * learn to develop models meeting various fairness criteria,
 * learn to develop interpretable machine learning models,
-* develop a proficiency in reasoning about trustworthiness of systems.
+* reason about trustworthiness of systems.

 ## Textbooks